Justinroyse/gdgpup_cloudsol_sj5_activity/deployment_docs/deploy_instructions.md

 gcloud compute url-maps create gdg-app-url-map \
     --default-backend-bucket=gdg-frontend-backend

-# Override the rule exclusively for catching /api/ endpoints to redirect completely to the API Backend Server Node.js cluster
+# Add a host rule and path matcher for your real domain so /api/* routes to the API backend
 gcloud compute url-maps add-path-matcher gdg-app-url-map \
     --default-backend-bucket=gdg-frontend-backend \
     --path-matcher-name=api-matcher \
-    --path-rules="/api/*=gdg-api-backend"
+    --path-rules="/api/*=gdg-api-backend" \
+    --new-hosts=YOUR_DOMAIN

+# If you are testing with a custom domain, replace YOUR_DOMAIN with that fully qualified domain name.
 ```

 ### Expose Globally to the Open Internet Network